A: Under a defined benefit scheme it's still possible for benefits to be taken on the grounds of triviality, but the following must apply:

 HMRC Pensions Tax Manual - PTM063300: Uncrystallised funds pension lump sum (UFPLS)

-The provider or scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the individual is actually liable for.
-This means the amount of tax the provider or scheme trustee deducts may be greater or less than the amount which should apply to the individual.
-If the individual thinks they have paid too much or not enough tax then they will need to discuss this with HMRC.
+The provider or scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the member is actually liable for.
+This means that the amount of tax the provider or scheme trustee deducts may be greater or less than the amount which should apply to the member.
+If the member thinks that they have paid too much or not enough tax then they will need to discuss this with HMRC.

-It is important to be aware that taking lump sums from the pension in this way can push the individual into a higher income tax bracket, which can mean they need to pay more tax than they originally thought.
+It is important to be aware that taking lump sums from the pension in this way could push the member into a higher income tax bracket, which could mean that they need to pay more tax than they originally thought.

 When the small pot rule is being applied to crystallised funds, the entire lump sum will be taxed as income at the marginal rate.